Robustness and modular structure in networks: Modeling modular networks

-Modular structure can be represented as a bipartite network (Fig.~\ref{fig:cartoon}a) \cite{newman,newmanpark} characterized by two degree distributions, $r_m$ and $s_n$, governing the fraction of elements that belong to $m$ modules and the fraction of modules that contain $n$ elements, respectively.
-The average number of modules per element is $\mu \equiv \sum_m m r_m$ and the average number of elements per module is $\nu \equiv \sum_n n s_n$.
-We derive two networks from the bipartite graph by projecting onto either the elements or the modules: One is the network between elements, while the other is a network where each node represents a module and two modules are linked if they share at least one element.
-The giant component in the element network disappears when the network loses global connectivity; in the module network it vanishes when the modules become uncoupled (non-overlapping).
-Before projection elements fail with probability $1-p$ and are removed from the network.
+Networks with overlapping modular structure can be well modeled with a bipartite graph, also known as an affiliation network~\cite{wasserman1994social}.
+This network consists of two types of nodes representing the elements and the modules and undirected links representing which elements belong to which modules.
+Links in the bipartite graph only connect element nodes to module nodes.
+The network is characterized by two degree distributions, $r_m$ and $s_n$, governing the fraction of elements that belong to $m$ modules and the fraction of modules that contain $n$ elements, respectively~\cite{newman2002random,PhysRevE.64.026118,newman,newmanpark}.
+Links are placed randomly between element and module nodes respecting these degree distributions~\cite{newmanpark}.
+The average number of modules per element is $\sum_m m r_m \equiv \mu$ and the average number of elements per module is $\sum_n n s_n \equiv \nu$.
+Using this as a starting point for our model, we derive two networks from the bipartite graph by projecting onto either the elements or the modules: One is the network between elements, studied by Newman \shortcite{newman} and Newman \& Park \shortcite{newmanpark}, while the other is a network where each node represents a module and two modules are linked if they share at least one element.
+The Largest Connected Component (LCC) (also known as the giant component~\cite{Stauffer_Aharony_1992}) in the element network disappears when, due to missing elements, the network loses global connectivity; in the module network it vanishes if the modules become uncoupled (non-overlapping).
+Before projection elements fail independently with probability $1-p$ and are removed from the network.
 Meanwhile, a module is unable to complete its collective task if fewer than a critical fraction $\fc$ of its original elements remain.
-These failed modules are removed from the module network but any surviving member elements are not removed from the element network.
-See Fig.~\ref{fig:cartoon}b.
+These failed modules are removed from the module network but any surviving member elements are not removed from the element network (Fig.~\ref{fig:cartoon}).
+This model of element and module failure serves as our starting point, but we will also explore additional models.

+Before we analyze this model, it is important to note that it makes two assumptions about the modular nature of the system: that all interactions within each module exist and are equal, and that there are no differences between individual elements that share a module---i.e., there are no ``captains'' or ``team leaders''.
+One may expect that these homogeneous (or ``mean-field'') assumptions may limit the applicability of results derived from this model.
+However, we argue that, when large numbers of modules are involved, such microscopic, per-module details are less important to the macroscopic robustness of the large-scale system than the overall organization of the network's modules.
+That is, an averaged or mean-field model for module failure captures the most essential elements of many systems' robustness.
+Furthermore, we will present a number of findings that relax these mean-field ingredients.